FHantke/brave-browser-wiki/GPU-issues---incident-reports.md

 **For folks having this problem, it's recommended that you update all your video card drivers to the latest official supported version (ex: download latest official drivers from [intel.com](https://downloadcenter.intel.com/product/80939/Graphics-Drivers), [nvidia.com](https://www.nvidia.com/Download/index.aspx?lang=en-us), or [amd.com](https://www.amd.com/en/support/kb/faq/gpu-driver-autodetect)).
 That has resolved many folks**

+Also worth noting: the driver may expose settings relating to switching between the integrated and discrete video cards in the control panel that is installed.
+On Windows, you can also right click Brave to check the context menu for an entry like: `Run with graphics processor -> High performance NVIDIA processor`

 <!-- MarkdownTOC -->

 - [Reported customer incidents](#reported-customer-incidents)